Irkeshtam: Location

-Erkeshtam Border Crossing is located about 230 km west of Kashgar, 250 km southeast of Osh and 550 km east of Dushanbe, Tajikistan.
-The crossing straddles the Erkeshtam Pass, a deep gorge where the southern flank of the Tian Shan meets the Pamir Mountains.
+Irkeshtam Border Crossing is located about 230 km west of Kashgar, 250 km southeast of Osh and 550 km east of Dushanbe, Tajikistan.
+The crossing straddles the Irkeshtam Pass, a deep gorge where the southern flank of the Tian Shan meets the Pamir Mountains.
 The elevation of the gorge is approximately 2,950 m above sea level.
-The village of Erkeshtam is situated about 2 km from the Kyrgyz-Chinese border.
-Both Erkeshtam and the village of Simuhana, about 3.5 km on the Chinese side of the border, are situated along the river Eastern Kyzyl-Suu.
+The village of Irkeshtam is situated about 2 km from the Kyrgyz-Chinese border.
+Both Irkeshtam and the village of Simuhana, about 3.5 km on the Chinese side of the border, are situated along the river Eastern Kyzyl-Suu.
 Simuhana belongs to Ulugqat County, under the Kizilsu Kirghiz Autonomous Prefecture of Xinjiang.

-The Erkeshtam Border Crossing controls the main trade routes between the Tarim Basin to the east, and the Alay and Ferghana Valleys to the west and north.
-On the Kyrgyz side of the border, the A371 road (now EM-05) goes west first over the Erkeshtam Pass (3,005 m) and then over the old Taunmurun (a.k.a.
+The Irkeshtam Border Crossing controls the main trade routes between the Tarim Basin to the east, and the Alay and Ferghana Valleys to the west and north.
+On the Kyrgyz side of the border, the A371 road (now EM-05) goes west first over the Irkeshtam Pass (3,005 m) and then over the old Taunmurun (a.k.a.
 Taukmurun and Tongmurun) Pass (3,536 m) or now the New Silk Road Pass (3,760 m) into the Alay Valley.
 At Sary-Tash, the A371 (now EM-05) meets the M41 highway, which leads north through the Taldyk Pass (elevation 3615 m to Osh and the Ferghana Valley.
 On the Chinese side of the border, the G3013 Kashgar–Irkeshtam Expressway runs east to Kashgar and the Tarim Basin via Ulugqat.
 From the border till Kansu the road is labeled G581 and connects in Ulugqat to the G30, with 4,243 km Chinas longest expressway up to the Pacific Ocean.

-Asian Highway AH65, which runs from Termez, Uzbekistan to Kashgar, China, passes through Erkeshtam.
-The European route E60, originating from Brest, France, ends at Erkeshtam.
+Asian Highway AH65, which runs from Termez, Uzbekistan to Kashgar, China, passes through Irkeshtam.
+The European route E60, originating from Brest, France, ends at Irkeshtam.

 On Mondays and Tuesdays, a bus runs through the pass.